Eventuous/eventuous/docs/docs/infra/esdb/index.md

 Subscribing to all events in the store is extremely valuable.
 This way, you can build comprehensive read models, which consolidate information from multiple aggregates.
 You can also use such a subscription for integration purposes, to convert and publish integration events.

 :::note
-[Read more](https://zimarev.com/blog/event-sourcing/all-stream/) about benefits of using the global event stream.
+[Read more](https://zimarev.com/blog/event-sourcing/all-stream/) about the benefits of using the global event stream.
 :::

-For registering a subscription to `$all` stream, use `AddSubscription<AllStreamSubscription, AllStreamSubscriptionOptions> as shown below:
+For registering a subscription to `$all` stream, use `AddSubscription<AllStreamSubscription, AllStreamSubscriptionOptions>` as shown below:

 ```csharp
 builder.Services.AddSubscription<AllStreamSubscription, AllStreamSubscriptionOptions>(